Zone51alex/JG_CER/README.md

 **Corvid Engineering & Recovery (CER)** is an Engineering & Recovery Subsidiary of **Diable Avionics**, rebuilt to help restore their battered forces and develop new technology from their ashes.

-This mod acts as a **Faction Extension** of Diable Avionics, focused on:
+This mod acts as a **Faction Extension and Sub-faction** of Diable Avionics, focused on:

 - Corvid variant ships with enhanced features
 - Experimental ships available as bounties or research production projects